Quartic First-Order Methods for Low-Rank Minimization

-\textbf{Complexity.} Note that the order of multiplication is important: we only need to compute the eigendecomposition of $V^T V$, which is of size $r \times r$.
-We additionally need to solve a small minimization problem of size $r$, which can be done efficiently using the quartic NoLips algorithm with universal kernel (see Appendix \ref{ss:gram_kernel_algo} for implementation details).
-Due to this, the complexity of computing the Bregman iteration map of $h_g$ is $O(nr^2 + r^3)$, which is efficient since $r$ is usually small.
-The main computational bottleneck remains in most applications the gradient $\nabla f(X)$; therefore, using the Gram geometry has a minimal impact on the iteration complexity, as it will be confirmed in numerical experiments.
+Note that we do not need to enforce the nonnegativity constraint on $x$, since we chose $\eta_i \geq 0$ it follows that the optimal solution will be nonnegative.
+Hence, we can reconstruct $Z$ from the diagonalization of $V^T V$ and the solution of Problem \eqref{eq:gram_subprob_reminder}, and thus we get the procedure described in the theorem for computing $U^* = T_\lambda(X)$. \end{proof}

-\textbf{Relative smoothness.} Note that $h_g$ is obtained from the universal kernel by adding $X\mapsto \frac{\beta}{4}\|XX^T\|^2$, which is a convex function.
-Therefore, if $f$ is smooth relatively to $h_u$ with constants $(\alpha,\sigma)$, then it will also be smooth relatively to $h_g$ with $(\alpha,\beta,\sigma)$ for any $\beta \geq 0$.
-Hence, Proposition \ref{prop:rel_smoothness} also implies that every function of our class is relatively smooth w.r.t. $h_g$ with $\alpha$ and $\sigma$ large enough.
-The addition of the term $\|X^T X\|^2$ allows us to refine the geometry and improve performances, as we will see in Section \ref{ss:MC}.
+\paragraph{Complexity} Note that the order of multiplication is important: we only need to compute the eigendecomposition of $V^T V$, which is of size $r \times r$.
+We additionally need to solve a small minimization problem of size $r$, which can be done efficiently using the quartic NoLips algorithm with norm kernel (see Appendix \ref{ss:gram_kernel_algo} for implementation details).
+Due to this, the complexity of computing the Bregman iteration map of $h_G$ is $O(nr^2 + r^3 + K r)$, where $K$ is the number of iterations needed to solve the subproblem.
+Since $r$ is usually much smaller than $n$ by several orders of magnitude, the main computational bottleneck remains in most applications computing the gradient $\nabla f(X)$.